Batwheels: Development

 In October 2020, it was announced that an animated preschool series centered around the Batmobile was in development at Warner Bros.
 Animation, set to premiere on Cartoon Network's then-upcoming preschool block Cartoonito and HBO Max.
 According to Tom Ascheim, president of the now-defunct Warner Bros.
 Global Kids, Young Adults and Classics, the series was greenlit due to its concept being fit for the studio's focus on preschool projects.
 Michael G. Stern serves as developer and co-executive producer, with Simon J. Smith as supervising producer, and Steven Fink and Caroline Karmel producing.
 Stern was brought into the project early in development, as WB explored ideas for preschool-oriented DC shows, while Smith was brought after Stern wrote the first scripts for the series.
 In October 2021, during that year's DC FanDome convention event, Cobra Kai star, Jacob Bertrand, the voice behind Bam the Batmobile, announced a sneak peek of the show.
 In December 2022, the series was renewed for a second season, with Stern and Smith being promoted to executive producers.
 In October 2024, the series was renewed for a third season.

-Casting

-During the aforementioned 2021 DC FanDome convention event, Cobra Kai star Jacob Bertrand announced himself to be the voice behind Bam the Batmobile; while announcing a sneak peek of the show, he announced Ethan Hawke as the voice of Batman, three decades after the actor turned down the role in Joel Schumacher's Batman Forever. whilst A.J.
-Hudson announced himself to voice the Duke Thomas incarnation of Robin.